CSA - Community Supported Agriculture

 Grain share -Grains are organically grown and locally sourced from farmers around Montana.
 Enjoy peas, lentils, beans, and more!
-The small share will deliver 1/2-quart [ounces instead] of grain every week and the large share will deliver 1-quart [ounces instead] of grain every week.
+The share will deliver 1 pound of grain every week, about 4 servings.

-Meat share - 10 weeks (delivered bi-weekly) of meat offered by local farmers who are committed to sustainable and organic practices.
+Mixed Meat share - 10 weeks (delivered bi-weekly) of meat offered by local farmers who are committed to sustainable and organic practices.
 Happy animals mean better quality meat!
 Meats, cuts & weights vary according to availability and current market prices.
 Meats include familiar cuts of chicken, beef, pork & lamb.

 Buy a Share, Give a share!